shanisebarona/100-days-of-code/log.md

 **today's progress**: learned new things about Javascript in flatiron school's bootcamp prep.

-**Thoughts**: it's making sense. pretty fascinated about the different data types there are and playing around with examples in the console (which can be accessed in chrome on  mac by selecting 'cmd + option + j'.
+**thoughts**: it's making sense. pretty fascinated about the different data types there are and playing around with examples in the console (which can be accessed in chrome on  mac by selecting 'cmd + option + j'.

 **links**<br>
 [day 1 tweet](https://twitter.com/shnsbrn/status/818672594639589376)<br>